airalab/robonomics-wiki/docs/en/edit-wiki.md

 Upload image in folder `/docs/images/url-of-your-doc`
 * If image needs to be localized, insert all of them in one folder
 * Use locale appendix in name of images if it's localized, e.g. `image_en.jpg`
-* Make sure your image is web optimised and at the same time it looks good
+* Make sure your image is web optimized and at the same time it looks good

 ### How to insert images